-Netherlands is a historic and naturally beautiful country with varieties of attraction sites to show case to its visitors.
-Netherlands is located in the north western part of Europe.
-Netherlands also has some annexed territories in form of islands at the Caribbean region.
-Holland experience the four different seasons: winter, spring, summer and autumn.
-Ever season has its own pack of fun activities that take place in respective tourist sites of Netherlands.
-During the winter season, ice skating and skiing are the common fun activities in Netherlands.
-The summer is characterized by mountain hiking, diving and other forms of water sports at the sea coastal beaches of Holland.
+The Netherlands is a historic and naturally beautiful country with varieties of attraction sites to showcase to its visitors.
+The Netherlands is located in the northwestern part of Europe.
+The Netherlands also has some annexed territories in the form of islands in the Caribbean region.
+Holland experience the four different seasons: winter, spring, summer, and autumn.
+Every season has its pack of fun activities that take place in the respective tourist sites of the Netherlands.
+During the winter season, ice skating and skiing are common fun activities in the Netherlands.
+The summer is characterized by mountain hiking, diving, and other forms of water sports at the sea coastal beaches of Holland.

-Maastricht city in the southern part of Netherlands is popularly known for a number of festivities that take place regularly by locals and any visitor is welcome to take part in the cultural events of each of the four seasons of the year.
+Maastricht city in the southern part of Netherlands is popularly known for several festivities that take place regularly by locals and any visitor is welcome to take part in the cultural events of each of the four seasons of the year.
 Maastricht city also has a huge, long-lived, historic St. Servetus Church and St. Jan Cathedral.

-Discover the history of Netherlands in Rijks Museum, which exhibits historic facts, items and artistic paintwork by legendary artists.
+Discover the history of the Netherlands in the Rijks Museum, which exhibits historic facts, items, and artistic paintwork by legendary artists.

-The Keukenh of Gardens lets you see varieties of amazing flower plant species that color the garden with their naturally colorful creation.
+The Keukenhof of Gardens lets you see varieties of amazing flower plant species that color the garden with their naturally colorful creation.

 The Delft City Hall is one of the oldest buildings in Holland erected by the Dutch before the eighteenth century when it was retained back to its original appearance after centuries of renovations of the building.
 Thus the city hall reflects the architecture of the oldest past periods.

-In Netherlands, tourists can take part in many kinds of sporting activities.
-During winter, tourists can enjoy ice-skating in the snow of Friedsland.
-Cycling is a common transport in Netherlands and especially in the islands at the sea.
+In the Netherlands, tourists can take part in many kinds of sporting activities.
+During winter, tourists can enjoy ice-skating in the snow of Friesland.
+Cycling is a common transport in the Netherlands and especially in the islands at the sea.
 Other activities are: sailing in the sea, surfing I the wind, badminton, and basketball among others.

-Accommodation facilities include three to five star hotels, fine restaurants.
-Villas and fully equipped apartments are available to make tourists comfortable as they retire to sleep, ready to venture into another day of adventure in Netherlands.
+Accommodation facilities include three to five-star hotels, fine restaurants.
+Villas and fully equipped apartments are available to make tourists comfortable as they retire to sleep, ready to venture into another day of adventure in the Netherlands.